pygame-community/pygame-ce/docs/reST/ref/math.rst

    .. method:: normalize

-      | :sl:`returns a vector with the same direction but length 1.`
+      | :sl:`Returns a vector with the same direction but length 1.`
       | :sg:`normalize() -> Vector2`

       Returns a new vector that has ``length`` equal to ``1`` and the same